ONSdigital/software-engineer-community/standards/github.md

 - All repositories from the ONSdigital organisation should be whitelisted.

-   ~~-(Fahad - need to check what is CA API Gateway and where is the whitelisting is done), I have check with Chris U and he confirm CA API Gateway is in place ~~
+>~~**completed** Fahad - need to check what is CA API Gateway and where is the whitelisting is done), I have check with Chris U and he confirm CA API Gateway is in place~~

 ### External contributors